angular/angular/aio/content/guide/http.md

 {@a retry}
 ### Retrying a failed request

-Sometimes the error is transient and will go away automatically if you try again.
+Sometimes the error is transient and goes away automatically if you try again.
 For example, network interruptions are common in mobile scenarios, and trying again can produce a successful result.

-The [RxJS library](guide/rx-library) offers several _retry_ operators that are worth exploring.
+The [RxJS library](guide/rx-library) offers several _retry_ operators.
 For example, the `retry()` operator automatically re-subscribes to a failed `Observable` a specified number of times. _Re-subscribing_ to the result of an `HttpClient` method call has the effect of reissuing the HTTP request.

-The following example shows how you can pipe a failed request to the `retry()` operator before handing it on to the error handler.
+The following example shows how you can pipe a failed request to the `retry()` operator before passing it to the error handler.

 <code-example
   path="http/src/app/config/config.service.ts"